microsoft/playwright/docs/api.md

 Playwright looks for certain [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to aid its operations.
 If Playwright doesn't find them in the environment, a lowercased variant of these variables will be used from the [npm config](https://docs.npmjs.com/cli/config).

 - `PLAYWRIGHT_DOWNLOAD_HOST` - overwrite URL prefix that is used to download browsers.
 Note: this includes protocol and might even include path prefix.
 By default, Playwright uses `https://storage.googleapis.com` to download Chromium and `https://playwright.azureedge.net` to download Webkit & Firefox.
+You can also use browser-specific download hosts that superceed the `PLAYWRIGHT_DOWNLOAD_HOST` variable:
+  - `PLAYWRIGHT_CHROMIUM_DOWNLOAD_HOST` - host to specify Chromium downloads
+  - `PLAYWRIGHT_FIREFOX_DOWNLOAD_HOST` - host to specify Firefox downloads
+  - `PLAYWRIGHT_WEBKIT_DOWNLOAD_HOST` - host to specify Webkit downloads
 - `PLAYWRIGHT_BROWSERS_PATH` - specify a shared folder that playwright will use to download browsers and to look for browsers when launching browser instances.
 - `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD` - set to non-empty value to skip browser downloads altogether.